buttons/github-buttons/README.md

 - To use dark color scheme when system has no preference, set `data-color-scheme="no-preference: dark;"`.
 - To force light color scheme everywhere, set `data-color-scheme="dark: light;"`.
 - To force dark color scheme everywhere, set `data-color-scheme="no-preference: dark; light: dark;"`.

+A single word can be used to force the color scheme everywhere since version `>=2.11.0`.
+For example:

+- To force light color scheme everywhere, set `data-color-scheme="light"`.
+- To force dark color scheme everywhere, set `data-color-scheme="dark"`.

 ##### `data-size`